 “Om Tare Tuttare Ture Mama Ayuh Punya Jñana Pustim Kuru Svaha”

 Dancing Red Tara Statues – “Kurukulla”

 Red Tara statues depict a wrathful emanation of Tara.
 Additionally, this deity is known as “Kurukulla” and she is a deity of enchantment.
 As a result, her devotees believe that she can give them the power to bend people to their will.
-For example, gratuitous recitation of her mantra can influence a politician, estranged lover of even a King.
+For example, gratuitous recitation of her mantra can influence a politician, estranged lover or even a king.

-Her mantra is recited as “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a King.
-However, a condition of the mantra’s effectiveness is that the intentions of the inducer must be virtuous and not evil.
+Her mantra is recited as “Om Kurukulle Hrih Svaha” – 10,000 recitations will fulfill your desires, 30,000 recitations will subdue a government minister and 100,000 can subdue a king.
+However, a condition of the mantra’s effectiveness is that the intentions of the inducer can only be virtuous and not evil.

 World Class Tara Statues

 I hope you enjoyed my brief introduction to the venerable Buddhist deity – Tara.
-Please enjoy our world class selection of Tara statues that we have on display in our gallery.
+Please enjoy our world class selection of each variation of the Tara Goddess displayed in our Buddha statue gallery.
 All our Tara statues were handmade by highly skilled artisans and each statue is unique and original.